kwilteam/kwil-js/README.md

 #### A note for NEAR (ED25519) Public Keys

 When building a transaction with an ED25519 key, you must also chain a .nearConfig() method, passing your accountId and networkId.
+The Near Public key may be passed as the [Base58 encoded public key](https://docs.near.org/integrator/implicit-accounts#converting-a-public-key-to-an-account-id) with the "ed25519:" prefix, a hex string, or bytes.

 Note that the key store must have a Near Access Key.